Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 In the rare case that lamport timestamp of two events should be identical, other factors are used to decide on a consistent ordering.
-Ultimately, the ordering of `eventId` (inside `metadata`) is equivalent to the ordering of events.
+Ultimately, the ordering of `eventId` (inside `metadata`) is what decides the ordering of events.